mozilla-ai/lumigator/docs/source/user-guides/translation-eval.md

 # Translation Use Case

 This guide will walk you through the process of running a translation experiment using Lumigator with two models: a many-to-many sequence-to-sequence model from the Hugging Face Hub and `gpt-4o-mini` from  OpenAI.
+Please refer to the list of [suggested models](../get-started/suggested-models.md#model-types-and-parameters) for translation use case for more details.

 ## What You'll Need